Why Serena Williams' Daughter Is Played by a Body Double in Gatorade's New Commercial

 "While Serena intended to have Olympia make her screen debut as part of this film, her daughter was under the weather and unable to be on set, but the sentiment remains the same," a Gatorade spokeswoman told AdAge in an email.

 Even though fans may be disappointed to learn that the baby in the commercial isn't actually Williams' daughter, they may still be inspired by the ad's message.
-In the video, the tennis pro shares all of the lessons she's learned from sports, including finding strength in one's teammates and setting goals.
+In the video, the tennis star shares all of the lessons she's learned from sports, including finding strength in one's teammates and setting goals.
 It also features pictures of famous women playing sports as children, including actress Allison Williams and YouTube CEO Susan Wojcicki.

 Watch the video to see the ad.